Trends in Australia's Balance of Payments

 For instance, the share of imports accounted for by industrial supplies – such as specialised parts for machinery & equipment, chemicals and plastics – has declined as manufacturing has become a smaller share of the Australian economy.
 The decline in Australian manufacturing has meant that fewer goods are assembled in Australia and, as a result, demand for inputs from overseas has declined.
 A related consequence has been that imports of fully assembled goods, which are ready to be used, have increased; these types of finished goods are commonly referred to as ‘final’ goods.
 These have included consumer goods – such as clothing and footwear, toys and household electrical items (like televisions and radios) – as well as capital goods.
 Capital goods are typically used for investment purposes and include items like specialised machinery, telecommunications equipment and computer hardware.

 Services have consistently been one of the largest components of Australia's imports, accounting for around one-quarter of total import values, on average, over the past few decades.
 Service imports mostly reflect the expenditure of Australian residents while they are overseas for holiday, education and business-related reasons, as well as their transport costs (e.g. plane tickets).
-As with service exports, service imports also fell sharply during the COVID 19 pandemic due to restrictions on international travel.
+As with service exports, service imports also fell sharply during the pandemic due to restrictions on international travel, but have grown strongly in recent years following the re-opening of borders.

 Australia's Major Trading Partners – Imports